Avery Williamson: 2015

 After finishing the 2014 season with a 2–14 record, head coach Ken Whisenhunt hired Dick LeBeau as the assistant head coach and as the co-defensive coordinator with Ray Horton.
 Williamson remained as the starting inside linebacker entering camp although Zach Brown returned from injury.
 He was named the starter, along with Zach Brown and outside linebackers Derrick Morgan and Brian Orakpo, to begin the regular season.

-On October 11, 2015, Williamson recorded nine combined tackles and made his first sack of the season on Tyrod Taylor during a 14–13 loss to the Buffalo Bills.
-He left the game after sustaining a hamstring injury in the fourth quarter and was inactive for the Titans' Week 6 loss to the Miami Dolphins.
-In Week 7, Williamson recorded five combined tackles, a pass deflection, and made his first career interception off a pass attempt by Matt Ryan in the Titans' 10–7 loss to the Atlanta Falcons.
+On October 11, 2015, Williamson recorded nine combined tackles and made his first sack of the season on Tyrod Taylor during a narrow 14–13 loss to the Buffalo Bills.
+Williamson left the game after sustaining a hamstring injury in the fourth quarter and was inactive for the Titans' Week 6 loss to the Miami Dolphins.
+In Week 7, Williamson recorded five combined tackles, a pass deflection, and made his first career interception off a pass attempt by Matt Ryan during the Titans' 10–7 loss to the Atlanta Falcons.
 After five consecutive losses head coach Ken Whisenhunt was fired and was replaced with offensive coordinator Mike Mularkey as interim head coach.

 On November 15, 2015, Williamson collected a season-high 14 combined tackles (seven solo) and was credited with half a sack on Cam Newton during a 27–10 loss to the Carolina Panthers.
 Williamson celebrated his sack on Cam Newton with teammate David Bass by performing a rendition of the dance from rapper Drake's music video "Hotline Bling".

-He finished with a total of 102 combined tackles (63 solo), 3.5 sacks, a pass deflection, and an interception in 15 games and 15 starts.
+Williamson finished his second professional season with 102 combined tackles (63 solo), 3.5 sacks, a pass deflection, and an interception in 15 games and starts.

 2016

-Head coach Mike Mularkey retained Dick LeBeau and named him the sole coordinator of the defense after Ray Horton opted to accept the defensive coordinator position with the Cleveland Browns.
-LeBeau retained Willamson and Woodyard as the starting inside linebackers to begin the regular season after Zach Brown departed for the Buffalo Bills during free agency.
+Head coach Mike Mularkey retained Dick LeBeau and named him the sole coordinator of the defense after Ray Horton opted to accept the defensive coordinator position with the Browns.
+LeBeau retained Williamson and Woodyard as the starting inside linebackers to begin the regular season after Zach Brown departed for the Bills during free agency.